Get Started

 To configure your shipping settings, tap Shipping Settings.

-These settings control the default shipping address that WooCommerce uses, as well as how it handles shipping addresses during checkout.
+These settings control the default shipping address that WooCommerce uses and how it handles shipping addresses during checkout.

 Calculations